hzlbbfrog/CrackMamba/README.md

     * pytorch = 1.12.1
     * CUDA 11.6.2 and CUDNN 8.6.0
 ~~~
+I want to let you know that the following installation **works in Linux (specifically, I used Ubuntu 18.04)**.
+It **does not work** when I try to reproduce it in Win 11. 😤

 ### 2. Installation of Mamba
 **Step 1:** Install causal_conv